Radiative Dirac neutrino masses and dark matter in a $U(1)_{B-L}$ extended model: Dark Matter Phenomenology

 \subsubsection{Numerical results}

 In this subsection, we present our numerical scans of the fermionic DM relic density and the corresponding direct detection analysis.
 For the purpose of these scans, the masses of the dark sector scalars, $S_{1,2,3}$, are taken to be higher than the mass of $\Psi_1$.
-Firstly, in Fig. \ref{fig:relic_p1}, we plot the DM relic density~$(\Omega h^2)$ as a function of DM mass for three different values of mass splitting between $\Psi_1$ and $\Psi_2$, with relatively smaller $\Delta M(\Psi_1,\Psi_2)=1~\rm GeV$, intermediate $\Delta M(\Psi_1,\Psi_2)=10~\rm GeV$ and larger $\Delta M(\Psi_1,\Psi_2)=30~\rm GeV$, as shown by the solid blue, dot-dashed red, and dashed green curves, respectively.
-We have kept other model parameters fixed as : $M_{h}=125.35~\rm GeV$ (SM-like Higgs boson), $M_{H}=300~\rm GeV$, $M_{Z^{\prime}}=320~\rm GeV$, $g_{B-L}=0.02$, $v_{\sigma}=3~\rm TeV$, $\Delta M(\Psi_{1},\Psi_{3})=100~\rm GeV$, and $M_{S_1}=M_{S_{2}}=M_{S_{3}}=2~\rm TeV$.
+Firstly, in figure~\ref{fig:relic_p1}, we plot the DM relic density~$(\Omega h^2)$ as a function of DM mass for three different values of mass splitting between $\Psi_1$ and $\Psi_2$, with relatively smaller $\Delta M(\Psi_1,\Psi_2)=1~\rm GeV$, intermediate $\Delta M(\Psi_1,\Psi_2)=10~\rm GeV$ and larger $\Delta M(\Psi_1,\Psi_2)=30~\rm GeV$, as shown by the solid blue, dot-dashed red, and dashed green curves, respectively.
+We have kept other model parameters fixed as : $M_{h}=125.35~\rm GeV$ (SM-like Higgs boson), $M_{H}=300~\rm GeV$, $M_{Z^{\prime}}=320~\rm GeV$, $g_{B-L}=0.006$, $v_{\sigma}=20~\rm TeV$, and $M_{S_1}=M_{S_{2}}=M_{S_{3}}=2~\rm TeV$.
 The dotted black horizontal lines indicate the \texttt{Planck} $2\sigma$ bound~$(0.118\le\Omega h^2\le 0.122)$~\cite{Planck:2018vyg} for dark matter relic density.
-From the plot, it is evident that, contrary to the usual expectation where increasing the mass splitting between the dark matter particle and its heavier partners suppresses co-annihilation and thus enhances the relic abundance, an opposite behavior is observed in this case.
-This behavior can be explained using the following reasoning: in the case of the lightest state $\Psi_{1}$ of our three-generation exotic fermion species, although the heavier states $\Psi_{2}$ and $\Psi_{3}$ share the same quantum numbers, their larger masses typically suppress their annihilation rates through reduced available kinematic phase space or weaker effective couplings after mass diagonalization.
-Thus, co-annihilations involving these heavier states dilute the overall annihilation efficiency during freeze-out.
-When $\Psi_{2}$ and $\Psi_{3}$ contribute significantly to the thermal number density but annihilate less efficiently than $\Psi_{1}$, their presence increases the effective degrees of freedom in the plasma without providing a proportionate enhancement to the total annihilation cross section.
+From the plot it is evident that, contrary to the usual expectation where increasing the mass splitting between the dark matter particle and its heavier partners suppresses co-annihilation and thus enhances the relic abundance, an opposite behavior is observed in this case.
+This behavior can be explained using the following reasoning: in the case of the lightest state $\Psi_{1}$ of our two-generation exotic fermion species, although the heavier state $\Psi_{2}$ share the same quantum numbers, its larger mass suppress its annihilation rate through reduced available kinematic phase space or weaker effective coupling after mass diagonalization.
+Thus, co-annihilations involving the heavier state dilute the overall annihilation efficiency during freeze-out.
+When $\Psi_{2}$ contributes significantly to the thermal number density but annihilates less efficiently than $\Psi_{1}$, its presence increases the effective degrees of freedom in the plasma without providing a proportionate enhancement to the total annihilation cross section.
 As a result, the effective thermally averaged cross section $\langle \sigma_{\text{eff}} v \rangle$ becomes smaller, and the obtained relic abundance increases with decreasing value of $\Delta M(\Psi_1,\Psi_2)$.
-Increasing the mass splitting then suppresses the population of these heavier states, thereby removing the dilution and \emph{reducing} the relic density, leading to a behavior opposite to the standard co-annihilation trend.
+Increasing the mass splitting then suppresses the population of the heavier state, thereby removing the dilution and \emph{reducing} the relic density, leading to a behavior opposite to the standard co-annihilation trend.
+Additionally, the annihilation cross section of $\Psi_2$ is similar to the DM annihilation cross section, but $\Psi_2$ being heavier, it cannot contribute sufficiently in freeze-out.
 This effect is typically modest in magnitude and, in realistic parameter regions, usually induces variations in the relic abundance at the level of a few orders of magnitude or less, as is evident from the plot here.
-Additionally, a resonance funnel around DM mass of $M_{Z'}/2\sim160~\rm GeV$ is observed in the plot where the obtained DM relic for all three plot-lines is within the \texttt{Planck} $2\sigma$ requirements.
+Apart from this, a resonance funnel around DM mass of $M_{Z'}/2\sim160~\rm GeV$ is observed in the plot where the obtained DM relic for all three plot-lines is within the \texttt{Planck} $2\sigma$ requirements.